vmandic/tris-web-crawler/README.md

 Docker 🐋 images: https://hub.docker.com/repository/docker/vmandic/tris

-Simple Spider Scraper or _Tris_ is a Node.js CLI tool which is by its core feature a web scraper (link spider) that allows you to recursively crawl a website and collect links within the specified depth.
+Simple Spider Scraper or _Tris_ is a Node.js web app or CLI tool which is in its core a web scraper that allows you to recursively crawl a website's HTML for anchor elements and visit them each only once.
 It provides various customization options to tailor the scraping process according to your needs.

 Whether you're a developer, SEO professional, or data enthusiast, Tris provides a simple yet powerful tool to gather valuable insights from websites.